kristijonas-ber/snake-in-the-box/README.md

 ## Overview

 This exhaustive search is able to prove the maximum length for hypercubes up to dimension $7$, along with finding the number and transition sequences of canonical longest snakes.
 For dimension $8$, the length of the longest snake is proven by Ostergård and Pettersson without knowing the number of canonical longest snakes.
-This exhaustive search has been

 | Dimension | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 |
 |---|---|---|---|---|---|---|---|---|